kyma-project/telemetry-manager/docs/user/04-metrics.md

 Cause: It can happen due to a variety of reasons.
 For example, a possible reason may be that the backend is limiting the ingestion rate.

 Remedy:
-- Check the `telemetry-metric-gateway` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
-If backend is limiting the rate by refusing metrics, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up)
+1. Check the `telemetry-metric-gateway` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
+2. If backend is limiting the rate by refusing metrics, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up).
+3. Otherwise, take the actions appropriate to the cause indicated in the logs.

 ### Only Istio Metrics Arrive at the Backend